tariq7299/ArabicApp/dynamic-to-to.md

 2. Create contact us seciton

 - Create the UI of contact us sectoin in home page _DONE_
+- Check the border on mobile devices
+- Make the img not exceeding certain width
+- Make the contetn and far from each other using justify content space between
+- Add some gap betwenn theem
-  - Craete the compoent boiler blate
+- Make the text white
-  - Downlowd theimage
+- Make the button take the width of text with some padding only
+- Make the spacing of contetn look nice
 - Donload the icons
+- Add each icon
+- Make the text on right
-  -
+- a

 # Refrences and strenghin my knowledge of django and JWT and Graphiql